ctorgalson/jquery.cookiesplease.js/README.md

 2. **They sometimes have unnecessarily complex ways of integrating with other scripts**.
 This one sets a cookie you can use to decide how or whether to call other scripts.
 3. **They can be fairly large scripts**.
-This one is relatively small (about 500 bytes uncompressed).
+This one is relatively small (about 500 bytes minified and uncompressed, under 300 bytes gzipped).
 4. **They sometimes impose a specific choice model**.
 This one allows you to use 'Yes' and 'No' buttons, or simply a 'Yes' button (i.e. with text like "You need to have cookies enabled for this website to